Google is consistently updating its algorithm to ensure it is serving up the most relevant and secure pages for visitors.

 Google Update – Google Panda 4.1 Update – September 24, 2014

 This was an update to the Google Panda algorithm, which looks at thin content.
 In this update, we saw that lyric websites, gaming websites and some medical websites were hit hard.
-Also, sites that published a large amount of short posts saw a big drop in traffic.
+Also, sites that published a large number of short posts saw a big drop in traffic.
 This update actually added additional ranking factors to the Panda algorithm, it was not just a refresh.
 Google did not report on what these were.

 Google Update – Authorship Removed – August 28, 2014

-First we saw Google drop authorship photos on June 28th, then just two months later Google announced they would be completely removing authorship markup and no longer processing it.
+First, we saw Google drop authorship photos on June 28th, then just two months later Google announced they would be completely removing authorship markup and no longer processing it.

 Google Update – HTTPS/SSL Update – August 6, 2014

-Google announced they would start giving a “lightweight” ranking boost to secure HTTPS/SSL sites.
+Google announced it would start giving a “lightweight” ranking boost to secure HTTPS/SSL sites.
 The SEO community was discussing this quite a bit in the months leading up to the announcement made by Google.
 They made it clear that the boost would be starting out small and could potentially increase if the changes began showing positive signs.

 Google Update – Google “Pigeon” Local Search Algorithm Launches – July 24, 2014

 The Google “Pigeon“ local search algorithm rolls out.
-This is a major algorithm update that aims to involve more of the traditional web search ranking signals, essentially making local search more user friendly.
+This is a major algorithm update that aims to involve more of the traditional web search ranking signals, essentially making local search more user-friendly.